-Repeat rows 7 through 10 about 4 more times or until hat measures about 7.75″ from the brim.
+Repeat rows 7 through 10 about 4 more times or until hat measures about 7.75″ from the beginning of the hat.

 Begin Crown Decrease

-If using 16″ circular needles, change to size US 13 DPNs (or a cable size suitable for magic loop).
+If using 16″ circular needles, change to size US 13 DPNs.

 Round 1: * P1, K2Tog, P1, K4, repeat from * until end of round.